A Night Dive To A Shipwreck

-|Parrotfish Fun Facts:
+Parrotfish Fun Facts:

 Every night, the Bicolor Parrotfish have often been seen envelope themselves in a transparent cocoon made of mucous secreted from an organ on their head.
 This secret bag masks their scent, making them harder for nocturnal predators, like moray eels, to find.

-Night dive at Meeru is a guided dive by Euro-Divers Meeru.
+Night Dive at Meeru is a guided dive by Euro-Divers Meeru.

-The dive is USD 135* per person & is a 2-hour excursion.
+This single dive is a 2-hour excursion.

 Includes Single Dive, Full Diving Equipment, Underwater Torch, Single Boat Fee, Tea/Coffee, Fruits & Water on board.